steamerz12/Solidworks-MATLAB/README.md

 # Solidworks-MATLAB
-This repository serves as an archive of technical projects completed during my aerospace engineering coursework at the Henry Samueli School of Engineering, University of California, Irvine.
+This repository serves as an archive of technical projects completed at University of California, Irvine.
 It includes MATLAB simulations, design studies, and performance analyses related to aircraft propulsion, thermodynamics, and systems engineering.
 CHECK BRANCHES: Open commit details [...] for specifics